jbrosi/spaceshipintrouble/Readme.md

 two projects.
 Though both projects will remain under the MIT License.
 Promise.

+## Why aren't you using Unity3D or Unreal Engine?

+I played around with both and yes, they're awesome (see http://blog.jbrosi.de for my experiments).
+You can focus on the game and don't  have to mess around with stuff like how to render graphics, how to handle input and how to display HUD-Stuff.
+Also both support (as with unity 5 and ue4) WebGL builds which may run in plain js/html5 within your favorite browser or native builds for more speed on your favorite mobile.

+Though as the title of this repo says this is not only about the game!
+It's more about to show what's possible with html5 on its own.
+The game engines use tools like emscripten to convert c++ to javascript / asm.js.

+I am not trying to compete with the professional game engines but want to show the power of modern webapps.
+See this as a proof of concept.

 ## That's quite cool, may I use it?

 The project is released under the the MIT License (MIT) so you should be able